zchen24/rosinstalls/README.md

 ### Conventions

-These rosinstall files assume that you're using wstool to manage ***multiple*** Catkin buildspaces.
-In other words, your wstool workspace contains a structure like the following (multiple Catkin workspaces):
+These rosinstall files assume that you're using wstool to manage ***multiple*** Catkin workspaces (subspaces): one for normal catkin packages, called `underlay` and one for pure-CMake packages which provide package.xml files, called `underlay_isolated`.

+In other words, your wstool workspace contains a structure like the following:

 ```
 .